Namraa310806/AWSPeronsalCloudAssistant/README.md

 - Scheduled reminders
 - Mobile app (React Native)

+## 🤝 Contributing

+I'm open to collaborations and contributions!
+If you have ideas for enhancements or would like to work together on improving this project, feel free to:

+- Open an issue to discuss new features
+- Submit a pull request with improvements
+- Reach out for collaboration opportunities

 ## 📧 Support

 For issues or questions, open an issue in the repository.

 ---
 **Built with React & AWS** | Serverless Architecture | Cloud-Native Application